WHY A PET REHABILITATION CENTRE

 Inspired and passionate, Sean feels immense satisfaction in his work and hopes to contribute his talents and knowledge to facilitate the powerful changes that can be experienced through animal-human interactions.

-Sean currently works here as an Assistant Animal Therapist and is also a certified hydrotherapist under the Greyfriars Rehabilitation and Veterinary Centre in Surrey, United Kingdom.
+Sean currently works here as an Animal Therapist and is also a certified hydrotherapist under the Greyfriars Rehabilitation and Veterinary Centre in Surrey, United Kingdom.
 He lends his expertise to working with equine, canines and felines alike at RehabVet.

 Animal Rehabilitation Therapist